btford/angular-bower-script/README.md

 ## Instructions

-You need to run `./init.sh` the first time you use this script to clone all the gir repos.
+You need to run `./init.sh` the first time you use this script to clone all the repos.

 For subsequent updates: